moditect/moditect/README.md

 * `stripDebug` whether to strip debug symbols or not (optional, defaults to `false`)
 * `excludedResources` list of patterns for excluding matching resources from the created runtime image
+* `baseJdk`: requirements for identifying a JDK in _~/.m2/toolchains.xml_ whose jmod files will be used when creating the runtime image (optional; if not given the JDK running the current build will be used).
+Must unambiguously identify one toolchain entry of type `jdk` that matches all given requirements in its `<provides>` configuration.
+This can be used for creating runtime images on one platform (e.g. OS X) while targeting another (e.g. Linux).

 Once the image has been created, it can be executed by running:

 ```